 - M3 Abstract Mult primaries when there are separate, non-continuous tumors with ICD-O sites that differ at 2nd or 3rd char.
 Example:C349 compared to C189 - M4 Abstract Mult primaries when patient had subsequent tumor after being clinically disease-free for >3 years after original dx or last recurrence [timing rule].
-See notes. - M5 Abstract Mult primaries when there is at least one tumor that is small cell carcinoma 8041 or any small cell subtype/variant and another tumor that is non-small cell carcinoma 8046 or any non-small cell carcinoma s/v. - Irrelevant whether tumors are in ipsilateral or bilateral.
+See notes. - M5 Abstract Mult primaries when there is at least one tumor that is small cell carcinoma 8041 or any small cell subtype/variant and another tumor that is non-small cell carcinoma 8046 or any non-small cell carcinoma s/v. - Small cell carcinoma and non-small cell carcinoma are the two major classifications/divisions for lung cancer - Irrelevant whether tumors are in ipsilateral or bilateral.